 Our curriculum supports the way teenagers learn.
 Specifically designed around the needs of the developing adolescent brain, our teaching pedagogy and combination of subjects ensure that we provide challenging, engaging, connected learning that Secondary School students find relevant and inspiring.

 The education offered in the Secondary School builds on the students' previous learning and knowledge from their Primary Years.
-At Key Stage 3, the International Middle Years Curriculum (IMYC) allows students to establish links between their subjects and understand how what they learn in the classroom connects with their present and future life.
-All subjects are taught by a team of subject specialists who are passionate about their area of learning.
-All subjects follow a unique blend of the English National Curriculum, the Cambridge International curriculum and the IMYC.
+At Key Stage 3, a bespoke concept-based curriculum designed with the English National Curriculum in mind allows students to establish links between their subjects and understand how what they learn in the classroom connects with their present and future life.
+At the same time, students understand how to transfer skills learned in one subject to another subject.
 The objective is to learn from the best approaches and curricula available internationally, and take what suits our students most.
-The end of KS3 is marked by our Year 9 students taking the Cambridge Secondary 1 Checkpoint examinations for the three core subjects (English First or Second Language, Mathematics, Science).
+All subjects are taught by a team of specialists who are passionate about their area of learning.
+Our students sit the MAP tests in English, Maths and Science, which provides incredibly insight into progress from one term to the next.
 Such experience allows them to progressively build their confidence and skills, and train them to perform for the IGCSEs at the end of Year 11.

-The following subjects are taught at Key Stage 3: English First Language, Arabic First Language, English Second Language, Mathematics, Biology, Chemistry, Physics, Humanities, Modern Foreign Languages (Arabic, French, Hindi), Art and Design, Performing Arts and Physical Education.
+The following subjects are taught at Key Stage 3: English First Language, Arabic First Language, English Second Language, Mathematics, Biology, Chemistry, Physics, Humanities, Modern Foreign Languages (Arabic, French, Hindi), Art and Design, Music, Drama, Physical Education, and Personal, Social and Health Education.

-The school is proud to be fully accredited by Cambridge Assessment International Education, Oxford International AQA Examinations and Pearson Edexcel to offer IGCSEs at Key Stage 4, and International AS-Levels and A-Levels at Key Stage 5.
-Being accredited by three major international examination boards allows our school to select courses that are most appropriate to our student population.
+The school is proud to be fully accredited by Cambridge Assessment International Education and Pearson Edexcel to offer IGCSEs at Key Stage 4, and International AS-Levels and A-Levels at Key Stage 5.
+Being accredited by two major international examination boards allows our school to select courses that are most appropriate to our student population.

-The following subjects are offered at Key Stage 4: English First Language, Arabic First Language, English Second Language, English Literature, Mathematics, Science (Combined), Sciences (Coordinated), Biology, Chemistry, Physics, Global Perspectives, Geography, Business Studies, French Foreign Language, Hindi Second Language, Arabic Foreign Language, Physical Education, and Arts and Design.
+The following subjects are offered at Key Stage 4: English First Language, Arabic First Language, English Second Language, English Literature, Mathematics, Sciences (Coordinated), Biology, Chemistry, Physics, Global Perspectives, Geography, Business Studies, Travel and Tourism, French Foreign Language, Hindi Second Language, Arabic Foreign Language, Physical Education, and Arts and Design.

 Form Tutors have the important pastoral role of coordinating all aspects of the students' academic and social development.
 The Form Tutor adopts a holistic approach and discusses themes such as global citizenship and health education.
 At NAISAK, our expectations of our students are high - all participate in the learning process and each student's contribution to the school is valued.
 Being fully committed to display our High Five values is a constant and consistent expectation.